Weather and eCommerce: How Weather Impacts Retail Website Traffic and Online Sales

-What this graph doesn’t account for is sales of hot weather products such as BBQ’s and sunglasses – which will of course increase proportionatly with sunshine hours.
+What this graph doesn’t account for is sales of hot weather products such as BBQ’s and sunglasses – which will of course increase proportionately with sunshine hours.
 However, what this data shows is that on the whole, for online retailers pleasant weather will result in a significant loss of business to high street stores.
 If a store has both a physical and a virtual presence, then overall revenue will not suffer – one channel compensates for the other.
 However, if a retailer operates solely online – as many do, (Amazon, Asos, Boohoo.com) then their profits will be affected.

-More recently, the Japanese e-commerce company Rakuten, analysed temperature and precipitation levels in order to understand the effect weather had on online sales in France.
+More recently, the Japanese e-commerce company Rakuten, analyzed temperature and precipitation levels in order to understand the effect weather had on online sales in France.
 The study focused on 3 cities - Paris, Lyon and Marseille.

 Rakuten saw a huge sales and revenue uplift during rainy days from Lyon and Marseille based traffic, with a much more modest lift for Paris.
 This data illustrates that online traffic and conversions increase during periods of inclement weather – but that the extent by which they do so is dependent on location.

 In this instance, we can surmise that Parisian customers are more accustomed to shopping in-store despite the level of precipitation (since they are more used to inclement weather).
 Customers in Lyon and Marseille - where the climate is better - are perhaps less tolerant of rain, and so choose to stay indoors on rainy days and shop online rather than in-store.